pistack/TRXASprefitpack/docs/source/math.least_square.md

 Such paramter error estimation is called, Asymptotic Standard Errors.
 However, strictly speaking, Asymptotic Standard Error estimation should not be used in non-linear least square regression.

-Our package `TRXASprefitpack` provides alternative error paramter estimation method based on `F-test` or `Wilk's theorem`.
+Our package `TRXASprefitpack` provides alternative error paramter estimation method based on `F-test`.

 ## Alternative Paramter Error Estimation